RomanBeldent/argolight-rocket/README.md

 npm run start
 ```

-You can now access the mongodb atlas datababase
+You can now access the mongodb atlas datababase and test the different routes

 ## Documentation & Credits
 ### Documentation